sjovic/library/README.md

 finish the project course.
 The links will be provided in the Introduction README document.
 You will also get the chance to clone the project code from the repository and build/run complete project so that you can see the scope of the project.

 On Day 1 we will start development of the project with the initial setup with Gradle build system.
-We will use Eclipse as our IDE and you will get introduction to Spring Boot and MVC pattern.
+We will use IntelliJ IDEA as our IDE and you will get introduction to Spring Boot and MVC pattern.
 Later on we'll add domain and service layers.
 In the end we will implement REST endpoints and write JUnit unit tests.